 Standing for cannabidiol, CBD is a chemical compound derived from the Cannabid sativa plant.
 You may already be familiar with CBD, as it’s widely available in tinctures, edibles, tablets and other forms.
-This supplement is used help soothe a variety of conditions from acne to anxiety.

 Yet, have you heard of cannabidiolic acid, or CBDA?